errazudin/centralized-logging/README.md

 Add support for CentOS

 Rsyslog-server role can be extended with TLS support.
 See http://www.rsyslog.com/doc/rsyslog_tls.html

+### PS

+At some point in future you will need to update Elasticsearch and Logstash version in vars/default.yml

 If you like this project feel free to contribute with a pull requests!